 Motor vehicle crashes are the leading cause of deaths for police officers.
 These crashes have been mainly attributed to the use of in-vehicle technologies while driving.
-Advanced driver-assistance systems (ADAS) have the potential to improve officer safety by removing some of driver-vehicle control responsibilities.
-Although current ADAS in police vehicles can adapt to emergencies and provide multi-modal alerts, there has been little research on how ADAS can reduce driving task demands in situations that officers are also engaged in secondary-tasks while driving.
-The objective of this project is to evaluate ADAS in police vehicles.
-This project will investigate how ADAS features should adapt in situations of multi-tasking and what types of ADAS are most effective for improving driver safety.
-This project includes two phases including (1) ADAS needs and implementation analysis in police vehicles; and (2) evaluation of police ADAS in a driving simulation study.
-The first phase includes ride-along observations and focus group meetings with officers to understand their ADAS needs and current systems in police vehicles.
-The second phase will evaluate ADAS in high-demand situations using a high-fidelity driving simulator.
-Fifty (50) police officers will be recruited through our collaboration with Texas A&M Engineering Extension Services (TEEX).
-The outcomes will provide practical guidelines to automotive companies supplying police vehicles regarding effective ADAS features/types and can improve officer safety in police operations.
-This project addresses safety in the primary area of automated vehicles and secondary application areas of vehicle technology, planning for safety, and driver factors and interfaces.
+Advanced driver-assistance systems (ADAS) have the potential to improve officer safety by removing some of driver vehicle control responsibilities.
+Although current ADAS in police vehicles can adapt to emergencies and provide multi-modal alerts, there has been little research on how ADAS can reduce driving task demands in situations that officers are also engaged in secondary tasks while driving.
+The objective of this project was to evaluate ADAS in police vehicles.
+This project investigated ADAS features in situations of multi-tasking and the types of ADAS that are most effective for improving driver safety.
+This project included two phases including (1) ADAS needs and implementation analysis in police vehicles; and (2) evaluation of police ADAS in a driving simulation study.
+The first phase included a systematic review of literature and an online survey with officers to understand their ADAS needs and current systems in police vehicles.
+The second phase evaluated ADAS in high-demand situations using a high-fidelity driving simulator.
+The outcomes provide guidelines to automotive companies supplying police vehicles regarding effective ADAS features/types and can improve officer safety in police operations.

 Start Date: 2020-05-01

 Total Funding: $199,970

 Source Organization: Safe-D National UTC